jacobcoughenour/jacobcoughenour/content/posts/gdscript-fake-generics/index.md

 From what I can tell, this is the official way Godot wants use to handle this scenario.

-Ideally, I would want something like this:
+Ideally, I want something like this:
 {{< code lang=gdscript >}}
 func get_player_position(player_id: int) -> Optional[Vector2]:
 	if _data.has(player_id):